UBC-CVLab/rel-pose-feats/README.md

 ## Relational pose features from 2d human skeleton.

 Human pose similarity cannot be described well in terms of absolute location of body parts.
-One can instead generate features which capture relationship between position and orientation of body parts.
-Relational pose features are These have been used as features for action recognition [1] and mocap retrieval [3].
+One can instead generate *relational pose features* that capture relationship between position and orientation of body parts.
+These features have been successfully used for action recognition [1] and mocap retrieval [3].

 The original code is written by **Hueihan Jhuang**.
-Here, I provide some speed-ups and an interface to generate these features from the FMP [2] output and human motion capture data (as seen from a given angle).
+Here, I provide some speed-ups and an interface to generate these features from a) FMP [2] output and b) motion capture data (as seen from a given angle).
 For more details see [1].

 ### Examples
 ```